cs-fullstack-2019-spring/django-fields-widgets-ic-Kenn-CodeCrew/README.md

 - Have you tested games before?
 (Yes or No)
 - Large area for resume

 Once the data is submitted you should be sent to a page that will tell the user they will be contacted soon.
-The header and footer data between the two pages should be the same.
+The header data between the two pages should be the same.